Beamline Phone Number:

 You can use grid scans to automatically centre your sample.
-This method is very successful with well frozen (ice-free) crystals mounted in clean loops.
+This method is very successful, even with LCP or ice covered crystals.

 Diamond Light Source is the UK's national synchrotron science facility, located at the Harwell Science and Innovation Campus in Oxfordshire.